 Other student personal records include attendance.
 Instructors are not required to take attendance or to report it.
 Additionally, an instructor cannot share a student's attendance, progress, or grades with parents/guardians or anyone else, except the student.

 - If your son or daughter would like to grant you access to his/her student records have the student fill out the FERPA Student Release.

 - Or the parent/guardian can gain access to his/her student's records if the student's dependency is established, as defined by the IRS, by completing and affidavit available at Enrollment Services in Lynnwood Hall, first floor.

-- If you would like to stay current on Running Start dates, news, and announcements please "Like" our Facebook page and subscribe to the Running Start Student Calendar.
+- If you would like to stay current on Running Start dates, news, and announcements please "Like" our Facebook page.

-- For a summary of parent/guardian information, open the PDF here.
+- For a summary of Running Start student & parent information, open the PDF here.